 The Engine Health Report displays performance indicators received from the test engines (the infrastructure delivering the test traffic, not your system under test).
-The Engine Health indicates whether the test infrastructure itself could be the cause of bottlenecks or errors which are appearing in other reports.
+The Engine Health indicates whether the test infrastructure itself could be the cause of bottlenecks or the errors which are appearing in other reports.

-Engine Health is also a great resource when deciding how many virtual users (VUs) each engine can support.
+The Engine Health is also a great resource when deciding how many virtual users (VUs) each engine can support.
 The ideal ratio depends on the complexity and memory footprint of your script(s).
 You can read about the process for planning and calibration of test execution to optimally utilize available resources in the help topic, Calibrating a BlazeMeter test.

 While running a test, make sure the CPU values are lower then 80% and memory levels are less then 70%.

-2. Reduce the number of users per engine.
+- Reduce the number of users per engine.

-3. Add more engines to the test.
+- Add more engines to the test.

 Represents the Percentage usage of CPU in instance